cassidyjames/cassidyjames.github.io/_posts/2025-02-13-gnome-foot-logo-rebrand.md

 </figcaption>
 </figure>

+If I'm being honest, I don’t find it to be a particularly good _logo_.
+Over time, I've narrowed down my thoughts (and the feedback I've heard from others) into a few points:

-If I'm being honest, it's not a particularly good _logo:_ it doesn't convey anything about the project (which by itself is fine… many logos don't directly!), it's an awkward shape that doesn't fit cleanly into a square or circle, especially at smaller sizes (e.g. for a social media avatar or favicon), and—I'll be completely honest—way too many people have turned their nose up at the weird foot sticker on my laptop.
+1. **It doesn't convey anything about the project.** By itself may be fine… many logos don't directly!), it's an awkward shape that doesn't fit cleanly into a square or circle, especially at smaller sizes (e.g. for a social media avatar or favicon), and—I'll be completely honest—way too many people have turned their nose up at the weird foot sticker on my laptop.
 It doesn't exactly set a great first impression for a community and modern computing platform.

 <figure markdown=1>
 ![Issues with the foot](/images/blog/gnome-foot-logo-rebrand/issues.png#gh-light-mode-only)